Brighten

+The album's first single, "Atone", was released on July 29, 2021.
+The second single, "Brighten", was released on September 10, 2021.
+The third single, "Siren Song", was released on October 21, 2021.

 Background and recording

-On January 24, 2020, during an interview for People TV on the red carpet of the MusiCares Person of the Year ceremony, Cantrell announced that he was working on a new solo album.
-He started recording at Dave's Room Recording Studio in North Hollywood, California on March 10, 2020.
+On January 24, 2020, during an interview for People TV on the red carpet of the MusiCares Person of the Year ceremony, Cantrell announced that he was working on a solo album.
+He started recording at Dave's Room Recording Studio in North Hollywood, Los Angeles on March 10, 2020.
 On March 4, 2021, Cantrell announced via his Instagram page that he had completed the album, captioning the photo: "Finished my record tonight one year to the day from when we started recording it.
-What a crazy journey ... always is.
+What a crazy journey... always is.
 Look forward to setting it free upon your ear holes sometime soon."

-Producer Tyler Bates had previously worked with Cantrell on the song "A Job to Do", featured on the soundtrack to the 2017 film John Wick: Chapter 2, and on the song "Setting Sun", written for the soundtrack of DC Comics' graphic novel Dark Nights: Metal.
+Producer Tyler Bates previously worked with Cantrell on the song "A Job to Do", featured on the soundtrack to the 2017 film John Wick: Chapter 2, and on the song "Setting Sun", written for the soundtrack of DC Comics' graphic novel Dark Nights: Metal.
 Bates helped put a band together for Cantrell's solo concerts at the Pico Union Project in Los Angeles on December 6 and 7, 2019, and some of those musicians are also featured on Brighten, such as Greg Puciato, Gil Sharone, Jordan Lewis and Michael Rozon.
-Drummer Gil Sharone had previously worked with Cantrell on "A Job to Do" and "Setting Sun".
+Drummer Gil Sharone had worked with Cantrell on "A Job to Do" and "Setting Sun".
 Sharone recommended his former The Dillinger Escape Plan bandmate, Greg Puciato, as a backing vocalist for Cantrell's solo concerts in December 2019, and after that experience, Cantrell invited him to participate on the album.